d-cen/Artificial-Intelligence/README.md

 Simple Sentiment Analysis

 ## -2
-Distributions and Singular Value Decomposition
+Distributions and Singular Vector in Sparse Matrix

 ## -3
-Regressions and KNN
+Linear Regression and K-Nearest-Neighbor Classifier

 ## -4
-Image Training with CNN and Transfer Learning with ResNet-18
+Fully Connected Layers v.s.
+CNN Layers, Color Image Training with CNN, and Transfer Learning with ResNet-18

 ## -5
-1D Estimation on Gaussian Density, Histogram Density, and Kernel Density
+1D Density Estimation and Hyperparameter Tuning with Estimators

 ## -6
 ...

 ## -7
-Ablation Study on DCGAN Model and WGAN with Weight Clipping
+Ablation Study on DCGAN Model and Wight Clipping on WGAN